mzgh13/builder-os-ideation/ideation-v2/ventureOS-summary.md

 ## V. Value Proposition & Differentiation

-*   **Speed to Operational Readiness:** Drastically reduces time from idea to a functioning, instrumented, and operationally sound business.
+*   **Speed to Operational Readiness & Continuous Strategic Insight:** Drastically reduces time from idea to a functioning, instrumented business, and provides continuous, actionable insights vital for growth, adaptation, and long-term success.
+This dual value (setup and ongoing) is core to VentureOS.
 *   **Simplicity & Reduced Cognitive Load:** Alleviates decision fatigue and technical burden around tool selection, integration, and initial configuration.
 *   **Integrated & Correlated Insights:** Provides a holistic, data-driven view of the venture's health, enabling better and faster decision-making.
 *   **Actionable Guidance & Operational Leverage:** Helps founders focus on critical tasks, prioritize effectively, and (eventually) automate routine actions.